 In particular, we develop four protocols that securely compute $n$-variable Boolean functions using a balance scale and coins.
 The first protocol can compute the AND function.
 The second one can compute any \textit{threshold function} (including the AND function and the majority function).
 The third protocol can compute any symmetric function, while the fourth one can compute any Boolean function.
 See Table \ref{table0} for the number of coins, bags, and comparisons (times using the balance scale to weigh objects) required for each protocol.

-Unlike the protocols of Kaneko et al. \cite{balance} which use same-size coins with $n$ different weights, our protocols only use coins with two different weights, removing a practical challenge to implement them in real world.
+Our protocols are also practical.
+Unlike the two existing balance-based protocols \cite{balance,balance2} which use same-size coins with $n$ different weights, our protocols only use coins with two different weights, removing a practical challenge to implement them in real world.